Steve's Gastronomic Home Page

 Pad khing with tofu at Lai Thai

 The Pad Kee Mao, on the current lunch menu every weekday, was quite good and tasted about as authentic as I have had anywhere.
 Made with soft noodles, the customer gets a choice of meats.
 The tofu version I tried was more enjoyable than the tofu I get in many Thai restaurants.
 The sauce, mixed with chili peppers and Thai basil, provided sufficient stimulation to my taste buds to enjoy a noodle dish, something that could have turned out to be very bland.
-Eggs were cooked into the dish, and the fish sauce available for customers to pick up from a small table enhanced the flavor.
-One of the best aspects of the plate was the low price and the fact that it was not a huge American-sized portion that would have been served in many other restaurants.
+Eggs were cooked into the dish, and the fish sauce available for customers to pick up from the condiment bar enhanced the flavor.
+One of the best aspects of the plate was the low price.
+This is definitely the best lunch plate I have tried so far.

 Tom yum at Lai Thai